RobertDWhite/WhiteMatterTech/content/posts/encrypted-matrix-notification-hub/index.md

 The RSS path is the most developed, because it carries the most volume.
 My [FreshRSS intelligence pipeline](/posts/rss-intelligence-pipeline/) runs as a CronJob every thirty minutes, clusters near-duplicate stories, extracts a structured event with a local model, scores it against profiles, and posts the survivors.
 Its transform handles three payload shapes on one hook — the scored alert digest, a plain-text digest from a separate CronJob, and individual feed entries — and falls back to a formatted JSON dump for anything unrecognized.
 That fallback has repeatedly been how I discovered that a producer had changed its payload shape.

 The appliance producers deserve a note on where their configuration lives.
 UniFi, Synology, and the weather source are not Kubernetes workloads; their webhook configuration lives in each device's own interface and outside git.
-That is an honest gap in an otherwise declarative stack: the URL is a bearer credential held in an appliance's settings page, recoverable only by regenerating it.
-If an appliance is reset, the webhook must be re-entered by hand.
+That is an honest gap in an otherwise declarative stack; the URL is a bearer credential held in an appliance's settings page, recoverable only by regenerating it, and if an appliance is reset, the webhook must be re-entered by hand.

 Maubot occupies the remaining niche.
 Where Hookshot is push-driven and appservice-backed, Maubot runs plugin bots that poll — the GitHub and RSS plugins in particular — and each bot is a real Matrix client with its own device, encrypting into rooms the same way any client does.
-The two are complementary: anything that can push, pushes to Hookshot; anything that must be polled, Maubot polls.
+The two are complementary; anything that can push, pushes to Hookshot, while anything that must be polled, Maubot polls.

 --------------------------------------------------------